Highland Private Wealth Management Sells 186 Shares of Analog Devices, Inc. (NASDAQ:ADI)

-Highland Private Wealth Management cut its stake in Analog Devices, Inc. (NASDAQ:ADI – Get Rating) by 9.9% in the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 1,699 shares of the semiconductor company’s stock after selling 186 shares during the quarter.
-Highland Private Wealth Management’s holdings in Analog Devices were worth $237,000 at the end of the most recent quarter.
+Highland Private Wealth Management decreased its position in Analog Devices, Inc. (NASDAQ:ADI – Get Rating) by 9.9% during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 1,699 shares of the semiconductor company’s stock after selling 186 shares during the quarter.
+Highland Private Wealth Management’s holdings in Analog Devices were worth $237,000 at the end of the most recent reporting period.

-A number of other institutional investors and hedge funds also recently modified their holdings of the stock.
-Forsta AP Fonden increased its stake in shares of Analog Devices by 10.2% in the 3rd quarter.
-Forsta AP Fonden now owns 100,322 shares of the semiconductor company’s stock valued at $13,979,000 after acquiring an additional 9,300 shares during the last quarter.
-JGP Wealth Management LLC increased its stake in Analog Devices by 3.7% during the 3rd quarter.
-JGP Wealth Management LLC now owns 63,756 shares of the semiconductor company’s stock worth $9,239,000 after purchasing an additional 2,267 shares in the last quarter.
-Strong Tower Advisory Services increased its stake in Analog Devices by 1.8% during the 3rd quarter.
-Strong Tower Advisory Services now owns 4,416 shares of the semiconductor company’s stock worth $615,000 after purchasing an additional 76 shares in the last quarter.
-WASHINGTON TRUST Co increased its stake in Analog Devices by 0.7% during the 3rd quarter.
-WASHINGTON TRUST Co now owns 114,981 shares of the semiconductor company’s stock worth $16,021,000 after purchasing an additional 801 shares in the last quarter.
-Finally, Gradient Investments LLC increased its stake in Analog Devices by 9.1% during the 3rd quarter.
-Gradient Investments LLC now owns 90,143 shares of the semiconductor company’s stock worth $12,561,000 after purchasing an additional 7,548 shares in the last quarter.
-85.22% of the stock is owned by institutional investors.
+Several other hedge funds and other institutional investors have also recently modified their holdings of the company.
+Price T Rowe Associates Inc. MD boosted its stake in Analog Devices by 370.6% in the 2nd quarter.
+Price T Rowe Associates Inc. MD now owns 4,943,607 shares of the semiconductor company’s stock valued at $722,212,000 after purchasing an additional 3,893,057 shares during the period.
+Wellington Management Group LLP increased its stake in shares of Analog Devices by 13.7% in the first quarter.
+Wellington Management Group LLP now owns 9,338,263 shares of the semiconductor company’s stock valued at $1,542,495,000 after buying an additional 1,125,178 shares during the period.
+Baillie Gifford & Co. increased its stake in shares of Analog Devices by 43.8% in the second quarter.
+Baillie Gifford & Co. now owns 3,261,278 shares of the semiconductor company’s stock valued at $476,440,000 after buying an additional 994,122 shares during the period.
+Allen Investment Management LLC acquired a new stake in shares of Analog Devices in the second quarter valued at about $124,937,000.
+Finally, AMF Tjanstepension AB boosted its position in shares of Analog Devices by 2,467.5% during the 2nd quarter.
+AMF Tjanstepension AB now owns 834,947 shares of the semiconductor company’s stock valued at $121,977,000 after purchasing an additional 802,427 shares in the last quarter.
+Institutional investors and hedge funds own 85.22% of the company’s stock.

-The firm also recently declared a quarterly dividend, which was paid on Thursday, December 15th.
-Shareholders of record on Monday, December 5th were issued a dividend of $0.76 per share.
-This represents a $3.04 annualized dividend and a yield of 1.82%.
-The ex-dividend date was Friday, December 2nd.
-Analog Devices’s dividend payout ratio is 57.58%.
+The business also recently announced a quarterly dividend, which was paid on Thursday, December 15th.
+Investors of record on Monday, December 5th were given a $0.76 dividend.
+This represents a $3.04 dividend on an annualized basis and a dividend yield of 1.82%.
+The ex-dividend date of this dividend was Friday, December 2nd.
+Analog Devices’s dividend payout ratio (DPR) is 57.58%.

 Analog Devices, Inc designs, manufactures, tests, and markets integrated circuits (ICs), software, and subsystems that leverage analog, mixed-signal, and digital signal processing technologies.
 The company provides data converter products, which translate real-world analog signals into digital data, as well as translates digital data into analog signals; power management and reference products for power conversion, driver monitoring, sequencing, and energy management applications in the automotive, communications, industrial, and high-end consumer markets; and power ICs include performance, integration, and software design simulation tools for accurate power supply designs.